passbolt/passbolt_help/_incidents/2022-01-18-PBL-06-security-audit-results.md

 According to our test it is not possible to run ADB commands using stock androids.
 We were able to reproduce the issue on Lineage OS if the user enable "rooted debugging" in the developer option (which requires pin entry).
 Currently Android passbolt app will display a notification if the device is considered rooted, which includes this flag.
-It is the responsability of the user to either not use a rooted devices or accept the potential issues.
+It is the responsibility of the user to either not use a rooted devices or accept the potential issues.

 In Q1 2022 the team will refactor the application to prevent that a fingerprint check can be bypassed by invoking another activity directly.

 ### Miscellaneous issues

 Additionally, the following issues where reported.
-While they are not considered as vulnerabilities as such they have been reviewed and will be addressed in the future if they are not already fixed.
+While they are not considered as vulnerabilities as such, they have been reviewed and will be addressed in the future if they are not already fixed.

 - PBL-06-003: Android app hardening recommendations (Fixed)